Unvanquished/validate-release/README.md

     Linux binary 'daemon' appears not to be PIE
-    Linux binary 'daemonded' appears not to be PIE Linux binary 'daemon-tty' appears not to be PIE 32-bit Windows binary 'daemonded.exe' has broken ASLR due to stripped relocs 32-bit Windows binary 'daemon-tty.exe' has broken ASLR due to stripped relocs 64-bit Windows binary 'daemon.exe' lacks High-Entropy VA flag
+    Linux binary 'daemonded' appears not to be PIE Linux binary 'daemon-tty' appears not to be PIE Mac binary 'daemon' is not PIE
+    Mac binary 'daemonded' is not PIE
+    Mac binary 'daemon-tty' is not PIE
+    32-bit Windows binary 'daemonded.exe' has broken ASLR due to stripped relocs 32-bit Windows binary 'daemon-tty.exe' has broken ASLR due to stripped relocs 64-bit Windows binary 'daemon.exe' lacks High-Entropy VA flag